 Seismic design of masonry, as for other materials, depends on the anticipated lateral forces in the locale of the building.
 It is acceptable to use masonry for seismic-resistant systems, as long as the criteria for seismic design are met.
-As for the other masonry design elements, these criteria are contained in external references, which are different than those referred to in other masonry sections: TMS 402/ACI 530/ASCE 5, or TMS 403, depending on the structure's seismic design category.
+As for the other masonry design elements, these criteria are contained in an external reference, TMS 402, depending on the structure's seismic design category.